 Facts on stigma and discrimination

 At its worst someone might lose their job.
-A recent UK wide stigma survey found that one in five people had lost their job due to stigma.
+A UK-wide stigma survey found that one in five people had lost their job due to stigma.
 It can also result in being written off for promotion or a new job because of uninformed assumptions about whether they would be able to cope with the new responsibilities.

 In all cases, stigma and discrimination can undermine morale, causing loss of self-confidence and self-esteem.

 Why talking about mental health is so important

 In 2021, See Me surveyed 1000 Scottish workers to find out about their experiences of mental health stigma and discrimination in the workplace.
 The results highlighted a number of key issues: